 An exegetical, theological, and devotional study of selected or books of poetry, with an emphasis upon their place in the life of the Hebrew people, and with a detailed exegesis of selected passages.
 Prerequisite: RL 1113 or consent of instructor.
-Fall, odd years.
+On Demand.